-Within the Photosynthetically Active Radiation range of the spectrum, various pigments and photosensitive compounds in the plants have peak absorption of differing amounts and at different wavelengths (colours), mostly in the blue and red regions of the spectrum.
-The majority of the green light is reflected back towards the eye, which is why plants look green.^[2] For example, Beta Carotene (the substance that gives carrots their yellow/orange colour) has absorption peaks at around 462nm and around 501nm.
+Within the Photosynthetically Active Radiation range of the spectrum, various pigments and photosensitive compounds in the plants have peak absorption of differing amounts and at different wavelengths (colours), mostly in the UVA, blue, blue/green, yellow, orange and red regions of the spectrum.
+Much of the green light is reflected back towards the eye, which is why plants look green.^[2] For example, Beta Carotene (the substance that gives carrots their yellow/ orange colour) has absorption peaks at around 462nm and around 501nm.

-The graph below shows the various absorption peaks of the major photosensitive substances in plants which require light:
+The graph below shows some of the various absorption peaks of the many photosensitive substances in plants which require light: